Changelog

 - **Anything inside quotation marks must be byte-for-byte from a corpus retrieval.** `fetch_passage`, `fetch_source_chapter`, or a `quoted_span` record with `status=stored` — minor trimming, smoothing, or dropping a single word counts as paraphrase, even when self-labelled as quoting.

 - **0-hit responses carry an authoritative "do not quote" signal.** `search_steiner` / `search_anthroposophy` / `search_sources` return `corpus_verdict: "NO_MATCH — ..."` in the response payload when `total == 0`.
-A researcher receiving a NO_MATCH answer can trust that the topic is genuinely not in the corpus rather than worry the agent gave up too early.
+The verdict is authoritative: the queried text is not in the indexed corpus.

 - **Reverse-lookup questions get the dedicated tool.** "Which FMC pages cite GA 146, 1913-06-02?" routes to `find_fmc_pages_for_ga_locus`, not generic FTS — exact-locus questions answered by an exact-locus tool.